mead-ml/mead-baseline/docs/fine-tuning.md

-# Fine-tuning, Pre-Training and Transfer Learning in MEAD
+# Fine-Tuning, Pre-Training and Transfer Learning in MEAD

-MEAD has supported fine-tuning and transfer learning since its initial release.
-The typical recipe for MEAD is to define an `*EmbeddingsModel` that can load a pretrained checkpoint inside of an `addon`, which is simply a custom extension to MEAD with a `@register_embeddings` directive.

-In many cases, the user wants to try out some new model where the checkpoint has been posted online, and just encode the words in a sequence with that model, and then either fine-tune (by adding a single layer to the logits/labels output) or by using a previously defined model architecture with a custom embedding.

-For most cases, this is quite simple.
-We provide embeddings for several well-known models including *BERT* and *ELMo*.
+MEAD has extensive support for fine-tuning and transfer learning and language moodel-base self-supervised pre-training.
+Support for Transformer-based pre-training is built into the core library, and you can find examples of this in the [sample mead config files](../mead/config) or in the [mead-tutorials](https://github.com/dpressel/mead-tutorials)

+Fine-tuning models are typically applied as an Embedding model in MEAD which contains the entire sub-graph of the upstream model except for its training head.
+For simple fine-tuning of classifiers, use a `FineTuneModel` to add a classification head.
+For simple fine-tuning of taggers, you can use a `PassThruModel` model to add a single tagger head, and there are examples of how to configure these in the [sample mead configs](../mead/config)

+For additional embeddings for fine-tuning, see also the embeddings provided at [mead-hub](https://github.com/mead-ml/hub)

-## Fine-tuning Transformers
+## Fine-Tuning Transformers

-#### Natively
+#### Using the Library

-We provide a Transformer-embedding built on our core layers (called 8-mile), which supports a broad variety of Transformers.
+We provide Transformer contextual Embeddings built on our core layers (called 8-mile), which supports a broad variety of Transformers.
+For example, BERT, a bidirectionally trained transformer can be loaded into these Embeddings and trained as part of a downstream task.

-Since BERT is actually just a normal transformer with an MLM objective (and possibly NSP objective) and since MEAD has built-in layers for building your own Transformer, BERT is actually a special case where no `addon` is required to load the model at all and the model can be fine-tuned with only the core library.

-It is important to realize that there are several Transformer variants.
-The original code places `LayerNorm` layers after each transform, and uses sinusoidal (fixed) positional embeddings.
+There are several common Transformer variants.
+The original Transformer paper places `LayerNorm` layers after each transform, and uses sinusoidal (fixed) positional embeddings, but subsequent research has found that optimal placement is at the beginning of each block.

 - *Embeddings* - Most versions of Transformers since GPT use learned positional embeddings, rather than using the sinusoidal embeddings.
 If sinusoidal embeddings are used, there are differences between the definition in the paper and